Hageman - Sidney Daily News

 She was welcomed home by her older sister, Eve Josephine Hageman, 1.

 Her maternal grandparents are Luke and Christina Vondenhuevel, of Sidney.
 Her paternal grandparents are William and Dawn Hageman, of Sidney.
-Her great-grandmother is Ann Shaffer, of Sidney.
+Her great-grandparents are Ann Shaffer, of Sidney, Rebecca Puckett and Polly Cottrel, both of Conover, and Dick Vondenhuevel, of Sidney.
 Her great-great-grandparents are Jeanne Cottrel, of Pemberton, Betty Newcomb, of West Liberty, and Gladys Puckett, of Cridersville.

 Her mother is the former Haley Vondenhuevel, of Sidney.